Scheduling Coflows in Multi-Core OCS Networks with Performance Guarantee: Introduction

-However, the single-core abstraction is no longer well aligned with modern data center architectures.
-Industry reports \cite{cisco2016_40g,cisco2016gci} suggest that modern DCN fabrics can employ parallel designs, with multiple heterogeneous network cores operating concurrently to scale aggregate bandwidth.
+In fact, modern DCN fabrics can employ parallel designs, with multiple heterogeneous network cores operating concurrently to scale aggregate bandwidth.
 In practice, different generations of network architectures often coexist, forming heterogeneous parallel networks (HPNs) in which multiple independent network cores jointly serve the same set of hosts \cite{huang2020weaver}.
 Motivated by this architectural parallelism, a few studies have investigated coflow scheduling in multi-core EPS networks, leveraging parallel packet-switched fabrics to increase capacity \cite{huang2020weaver,chen2023efficient}.
 Meanwhile, parallelism is also emerging in optical switching fabrics.
 Google\textquoteright s Jupiter architecture replaces the traditional spine layer with a datacenter interconnection layer consisting of multiple parallel OCS core, evolving into a direct-connect topology that enables flexible, datacenter-scale capacity upgrades and reconfigurations \cite{poutievski2022jupiter}.
-Although multi-core OCS infrastructures have been adopted nowadays, coflow scheduling in multi-core OCS networks remains largely unexplored.
-This multi-core OCS architecture allows for flexible capacity expansion, but fundamentally changes the scheduling model.

 In multi-core OCS networks, scheduling becomes significantly more challenging.
 Unlike packet switching, OCS is subject to two key constraints: (i) \textit{port exclusivity}, meaning that each ingress/egress port can participate in at most one circuit connection at any given time; and (ii) \textit{reconfiguration delay}, meaning that circuit switching incurs a non-negligible delay $\delta$, typically ranging from hundreds of microseconds to milliseconds.
-Furthermore, OCS reconfiguration mechanisms are generally divided into two types: the \textit{all-stop} and \textit{not-all-stop} models (see Subsection \ref{subsec:Reconfiguration-Mechanism}).
+Furthermore, OCS reconfiguration mechanisms are generally divided into two types: the \textit{all-stop} and \textit{not-all-stop} models.
 The former relies on preemptive scheduling, in which flows from the same coflow can interrupt each other.
 The latter depends on non-preemptive scheduling, ensuring that flows within the same coflow are completed without interruption once started.
 This paper focuses on the more general and practically relevant \textit{not-all-stop} (asynchronous) model, which further exacerbates the complexity of resource coupling and scheduling decisions.